Brenton Thwaites: 2017–present: Pirates of the Caribbean and Titans

 Thwaites starred in the fantasy-adventure sequel Pirates of the Caribbean: Dead Men Tell No Tales, which was released on 26 May 2017.
 Thwaites portrays Henry Turner, the son of franchise characters Will Turner and Elizabeth Swann.
 Shooting of the film commenced in February 2015, on the Gold Coast of Queensland, Australia.

 Following Pirates, Thwaites had a leading role in the 2017 Christian film, An Interview with God, portraying a young journalist, Paul Asher.
 Thwaites was then cast as Dick Grayson / Robin in the DC Universe series Titans which began airing in 2018.

 Personal life

-Thwaites has been in a relationship with Chloe Pacey since 2015, after the two had been roommates while Thwaites was filming Pirates of the Caribbean: Dead Men Tell No Tales in Australia.
+Thwaites has been in a relationship with Chloe Pacey since 2015, after they both lived in the same sharehouse in Australia while Thwaites was filming Pirates of the Caribbean: Dead Men Tell No Tales.
+After a stint in Los Angeles, Thwaites returned to Queensland.
+Thwaites and Pacey became engaged on 26 July 2023.
+The couple have five children.